a 4” white oak frame that is friction-fit to a piece of wall-mounted white oak right angle. The opening in the frame points askew towards the wall.

 At the outset, this sculpture was created to facilitate extended conversation and host audiences for events that were programmed over the course of the exhibition, including: Ottobong Nkanga, Derrick Adams, Postcommodity, Liam Gillick, David Reed and Jessica Stockholder.

-Please visit the following archived announcement for more words from the curators and a list of participating artists: https://www.e-flux.com/announcements/30618/szalon/
+Visit the following archived announcement for more words from the curators and a list of participating artists: https://www.e-flux.com/announcements/30618/szalon/

 materials: birch plywood, cushion, polyester fabric